SwapnilVG/Backend-Project/README.md

 - **nodemon**: Monitors for changes and automatically restarts the server during development.
 - **razorpay**: Payment gateway integration for handling subscriptions.

+## Testing with Thunder Client

+[Thunder Client](https://www.thunderclient.io/) is a powerful API testing tool for Visual Studio Code.
+You can use Thunder Client to test the API endpoints of this backend.

+1. Install Thunder Client extension in Visual Studio Code.
+2. Open Thunder Client and create a new HTTP request collection.
+3. Start testing the API endpoints by sending requests to the corresponding URLs.

 ## Installation

 1. Clone the repository.